 In March and April of 2015, we conducted coral reef surveys and high-resolution mapping on many reefs surrounding the small islands of the Chagos Archipelago, including those around Victory Bank, Salomon Islands, Eagles Islands, Blenheim Reef, Danger Island, and Speakers Bank.
 In 2010, the British government developed the Chagos Marine Reserve, encompassing all these islands and reefs, making it the largest no-take marine protected area on Earth at the time it was established.

-The purpose of the research is to collect detailed information about the health and state of the reefs.
-The team of scientists will identify and record population information on coral, reef fishes, algae, and invertebrates.
-They will also identify any threats to the health of the coral reef ecosystem, and make note of any coral diseases they see, or damage done by the voracious coral predator, the crown-of-thorns starfish.
+The purpose of this research mission was to collect detailed information about the reef communities found in this remote location.
+The team of scientists identified and recorded population information on coral, reef fishes, algae, and invertebrates.
+They also identified any threats to the coral reef ecosystem, making note of any coral diseases they saw, coral bleaching, or predation by crown-of-thorns starfish.

-Another component of the mission is to use satellite imagery and on-site groundtruthing to create extremely high-resolution habitat and bathymetric maps of our study sites.
-Combined with photos and video footage, these maps will be some of the most detailed coral reef maps available, and will be added to our Global Coral Reef Atlas for anyone to see and use.
+Another component of the mission was to use satellite imagery and on-site ground-truthing to create extremely high-resolution habitat and bathymetric maps of our study sites.
+Combined with photos and video footage, these maps will be some of the most detailed coral reef maps available and will be added to our online World Reef Map for anyone to see and use.